Melanin: Neuromelanin

 Neuromelanin (NM) is an insoluble polymer pigment produced in specific populations of catecholaminergic neurons in the brain.
 Humans have the largest amount of NM, which is present in lesser amounts in other primates, and totally absent in many other species.
 The biological function remains unknown, although human NM has been shown to efficiently bind transition metals such as iron, as well as other potentially toxic molecules.
 Therefore, it may play crucial roles in apoptosis and the related Parkinson's disease.

 Other forms of melanins

 Up until the 1960s, melanin was classified into eumelanin and pheomelanin.
 However, in 1955, a melanin associated with nerve cells was discovered, neuromelanin.
-In 1972 a water-soluble form, pyomelanin, was discovered.
+In 1972 a water-soluble form, pyomelanin, was discovered, derived from the oxidation of homogentisic acid.
 In 1976, allomelanin, the fifth form of the melanins, was found in nature.
+It is derived from the oxidation of compounds such as 1,8-dihydroxynaphthalene, 1,4,6,7,9,12-hexahydroxyperylene-3,10-quinone, and catechol.

 Peptidomelanin

 SEM micrograph of Aspergillus niger (strain: melanoliber) conodiophore possessing a large number of small conidospores (colorized).
 These spores release peptidomelanin into the surrounding medium during germination.